jorgenriseth/multicompartment-solute-transport/README.md

 ## Installation
 ### Requirements
-The codes in this repository require FEniCS, h5py, meshio and SVMTK.
+The codes in this repository require `FEniCS`, `h5py`, `meshio` and `SVMTK`.
-These dependencies can be installed from source, or accesed by using:
+These dependencies can be installed from source, or accessed by using:
 - `conda`: The `environment.yml` file can be used with `conda env create -f environment.yml`
 - `docker`: A docker image called `ghcr.io/jorgenriseth/multicompartment-solute-transport:v0.1.0` can be used.